 We rehearse once a week, in Queens’ College Chapel.
 We are always happy to welcome new members, so don’t worry about coming along for the first time.
 The best way to get in touch is to email us at firstname.lastname@example.org.
 You can also subscribe to our mailing list and find us on Facebook.
 Please feel free to get in touch with Arthur Tombs on email@example.com.

-The Queens’ College MCR football team is the most successful in the university and has been since 1959.
+The Queens’ College MCR football team is the most successful in the university and has been playing since 1959.
 We play in the University’s MCR league which is a mixture of College MCRs, Departmental and University Society teams.
 The team has won the league consistently for a number of seasons now, including a league cup double in the 2015-16 season.
+This year, the team is a joint venture with the department of Economics.
+Details and arrangements can be found on the Facebook Group: Click Here

 We usually play our matches early on Sunday early afternoons and have a practice session once a week on Wednesday evenings throughout the year (including the summer period).
 We also try to organize plenty of social events sporadically across the year.
 We’re always on the look-out for new team mates so if you’re interested in playing, or even just coming to the 5-a-side practice sessions during the week for some more casual football, please get in touch.